Juan Antonio Pezet: President of the Republic

 In 1859, Pezet was secretary of war; in 1862, he was elected first vice-president with General San Román, assuming the presidency following the death of the latter in 1863.
-Economical he advocated for trade regulations.
-During his administration, the difficulties with Spain, which culminated in the occupation of the Chincha Islands on 14 April 1864, began.
+Economically, he advocated for trade regulations.
+His administration saw the difficulties with Spain, which culminated in the occupation of the Chincha Islands on 14 April 1864.

 But when he signed a treaty with the Spaniards on 27 January 1865, which was considered derogatory to Peruvian national honor, a general uprising followed, so on November 7, 1865, he delivered the executive office to the vice-president and retired to Europe, settling in Richmond, England.
 He returned in 1871 and lived in retirement in Chorrillos until his death.

 Pezet was the dedicatee of a requiem by José María Valle Riestra, a relative by marriage.